meddlin/rushinglabs-blog/posts/2021/macos-shell-setup.md

 ---
-date: "2021-07-05"
+date: "2021-08-28"
 title: "MacOS - Setup and Shell"
 section: 'software'
 ---

-So...I just made the switch to an M1 MacBook Air. _Much like many others._ _Unlike_ many others, I don't have much experience with zsh, or configuring it.
-Or even how it compares to bash, or any other shell.
+So...I just made the switch to an M1 MacBook Air. _Like many others._ And it's been about 6 years since I last personally used a Mac.
+So, I started my reintroduction to Mac OS and getting acquainted with my shiny new laptop.

-I've always just used the CLI in a get in, do the job, and get out manner.
+However, I've never needed to configure any terminal application.
+The default functionality has always been enough to get my work done.
+Trying to use Node.js on M1--and running into a need for zsh--has changed that for me.

+So, I'm hoping to share a little about that experience here.

 ## Bombarded: Drowning in Tools

-It had been a while since my last foray with Mac OS, so I figured a little searching around would suit me well before installing tools and possibly mucking up my environment.
+As I said, it's been a while since my last foray with Mac OS, so I figured a quick Google search was in order before installing random tools and possibly mucking up my environment.

 _I was wrong._

-Immediately, I was hit with:

-- homebrew
-- iTerm2
-- zsh (as opposed to bash?)
-- OhMyZsh
-- nvm (for managing `npm`)
+Immediately, I ran into dozens of recommendations for varying combinations of: homebrew, iTerm2, zsh (as opposed to bash?), OhMyZsh, _and of course_ nvm (for managing `npm`).

 **_Cue flashbacks to the explosion of JS tools in 2015 web development._**

-## So, what's the shortest, smartest path to running `npm`?
+## Shortest path to running `npm`?

 - Answer: which shell am I running?
 - zsh (default) -> may as well install OhMyZsh then